mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `operation.name <operation_name_>`_ field will correspond to an operation defined below.

+These operations MUST use an internal MongoClient

 failPoint
 ~~~~~~~~~

-The ``failPoint`` operation instructs the test runner to configure a fail point.
+The ``failPoint`` operation instructs the test runner to configure a fail point
+on the server selected with a ``primary`` read preference.
+The ``failPoint``
-The ``failPoint`` argument is the ``configureFailPoint`` command to run.
-Tests
+argument is the ``configureFailPoint`` command to run.

-using this operation SHOULD also specify
+Test files using this operation MUST also specify false for
-`allowMultipleMongoses <client_allowMultipleMongoses_>`_ for any client
-entity(ies) used in the test, as failure to do so could cause unpredictable
-behavior when running the test on sharded topologies.
+`allowMultipleMongoses`_ if they could be executed on sharded topologies
+(according to `runOn`_ or `test.runOn <test_runOn_>`_).
+This is necessary
+because server selection rules for mongos could lead to unpredictable behavior
+if different servers were selected for configuring the fail point and executing
+subsequent operations.

 An example of this operation follows::

-    # Enable the fail point only on the mongos to which session0 is pinned
+    # Enable the fail point on the server selected with a primary read preference
     - name: failPoint
       object: testRunner
       arguments: